MonkeyDa23/Horizon-Roleplay-1/discord-bot/README.md

 2.  **Select Scopes**: The bot needs two scopes:
     *   `bot`
-    *   `applications.commands` (This is the one that enables slash commands!)
+    *   `applications.commands` (This is what enables slash commands!)

 3.  **Select Permissions**: The simplest setup is to grant `Administrator` permissions.
 This ensures the bot can do everything it needs.

-4.  **Generate Invite Link**:
+4.  **Generate & Use Invite Link**:
-    *   After selecting scopes and permissions, a URL will be generated at the bottom of the page.
+    *   Copy the generated URL at the bottom of the page.
-    *   Copy this URL.

-5.  **Invite The Bot**:
-    *   Paste the generated URL into your browser and invite the bot to your server.
+    *   Paste the URL into your browser and invite the bot to your server.
     *   If the bot is already in your server, you can simply use the URL again to **re-authorize and update its permissions** without kicking it.

 ---